Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and Non-Relativistic Gravity

 \subsection{Type II Newton-Cartan Theory}

 As should be obvious given its empirical equivalence with standard Newtonian gravity, NCT would never pass the classic tests of GR.
 However, \emph{qua} geometric, non-relativistic theory of gravity, NCT as presented above is not the only game in town.
 One recent approach begins with a relativistic theory and uses a careful $1/c$ expansion in order to isolate a novel non-relativistic spacetime theory.
-A natural place to start would be to see what non-relativistic theory emerges from GR itself.
 This is precisely what is done by \textcite{Obers}.
-These authors decompose the GR metric into temporal and spatial metrics, expand these respective objects in order $1/c^2$, rewrite the Einstein-Hilbert Lagrangian using these objects, and find the non-relativistic limit to give an action of the form
+These authors decompose the GR metric into temporal and spatial metrics using what they call `pre-non-relativistic variables' as well as define a new `pre-non-relativistic connection',\footnote{To be explicitly clear, the standard formulation of Newton-Cartan theory can also be understood to emerge in the limit of GR when one takes the non-relativistic limit of the Levi-Civita connection \parencite{1976_Kunzle}.
+Due to technical reasons, this particular limit utilizing the Levi-Civita connection severely restricts the resulting non-relativistic theory to have a closed temporal metric such that $dt=0$ (see \textcite{VandenBleeken:2017rij} for further discussion).
+In formulating NCTII, the authors instead utilize a different connection they call the `pre-non-relativistic' connection which allows for this condition to be relaxed.
+As we shall see, when this condition is relaxed, the resulting theories can encode strong gravitational effects previously thought to exclusively be the purview of relativistic theories.} expand these respective objects in order $1/c^2$, rewrite the Einstein-Hilbert Lagrangian using these objects, and find the non-relativistic limit to give an action of the form

 where of course $\tau_{\mu}$ and $h^{\mu\nu}$ refer to the temporal and spatial metrics respectively, while $m_{\mu}$ is known as the mass gauge field (a peculiar feature of Newton-Cartan geometries that ensures that Newton-Cartan geometric structures are invariant under non-relativistic gauge transformations) and $\Phi_{\mu\nu}$ can be understood as a geometric/tensorial generalisation of a Newtonian potential.
-The action itself is somewhat cumbersome and its exact expression need not concern us here (see \parencite{Obers} for the full expression); suffice it to say here that this defines a new fully non-relativistic spacetime theory dubbed \textit{Type-II Newton-Cartan theory} (NCTII).
+The action itself is somewhat cumbersome and its exact expression need not concern us here (see \textcite{Obers} for the full expression); suffice it to say here that this defines a new fully non-relativistic spacetime theory dubbed \textit{Type-II Newton-Cartan theory} (NCTII).